Inquest opens into death of

 An inquest into his death was opened and adjourned by Assistant Coroner Karin Welsh at Sunderland Coroner's Court yesterday morning.

-"He was enjoying a walk on the 16th of June when sadly he was hit by a motorbike," she said.
+"He was enjoying a walk on June 16 when sadly he was hit by a motorbike," she said.

-"He was taken to Sunderland Royal Hospital but declared dead there on the 16th of June.
+"He was taken to Sunderland Royal Hospital but declared dead there.

-"Following his death, a post-mortem exam has been carried out by Dr Bolton and the results of that are currently awaited.
+"Following his death, a post-mortem examination has been carried out by Dr Bolton and the results of that are currently awaited.

-"And the full circumstances with regard to Mr White's death are currently being investigated by Northumbria Police.
+"And the full circumstances with regard to Mr White's death are being investigated by Northumbria Police.